AlbertPWilliams/TwitterLike/README.md

 As mentioned previously by email (I sent a picture of logs on PWS), there was a number of issues encountered.

-There included, but were not limited to:
+They included, but were not limited to:

-Jira issue - Tar packaged grails application cannot resolve /index https://jira.grails.org/browse/GRAILS-12076
+**Jira issue - Tar packaged grails application cannot resolve /index** https://jira.grails.org/browse/GRAILS-12076

-Problems validating blank constraints with spock in a grails application http://stackoverflow.com/questions/19831034/problems-validating-blank-constraints-with-spock-in-a-grails-application
+**Problems validating blank constraints with spock in a grails application** http://stackoverflow.com/questions/19831034/problems-validating-blank-constraints-with-spock-in-a-grails-application

-Codehaus gone, which affected a lot of dependencies (incl. transitive dependencies) & plugins. http://www.codehaus.org/
+**Codehaus gone, which affected a lot of dependencies (incl. transitive dependencies) & plugins.** http://www.codehaus.org/

-Not being able to deploy to PWS from GGTS.
+**Not being able to deploy to PWS from GGTS.**
 The latest version of GGTS has issues with deploying to PWS.
-The workaround is to deploy the war fro the CLI.
+The workaround is to deploy the war from the CLI.
 I did this successfully.
 However the Jira issue mentioned above complicated things.

+**The latest version fo Grails 3.0.1 does not get recogines by GGTS as a Grails library** This also took a long time to figure out.
+I was trying to upgrade Grails to address the many issues encountered.
+With Pivotal removal of sponsorship this isn't expected to be addressed in teh future.

 ## FINDINGS
 Though Groovy the Grails framework are very exciting to learn and work with.
 I find that there's way too much broken dependencies and churn between versions.
 The removal of Pivotal sponsorship is seen by some as a bad thing, it's seen by others as a great thing. http://blog.pivotal.io/pivotal/news-2/groovy-2-4-and-grails-3-0-to-be-last-major-releases-under-pivotal-sponsorship